Listen to this Destination: BBQ article.

 If you have an offset smoker, great.
 If you have a large grill where you can bank the coals to one or both sides, great.

 Whatever you have, you’ll have to find a way to use indirect heat.
+2-zone grilling is the key here.
 That may mean you need a heat diffuser of some sort.
 Whatever will work with your grill.

 Mop, Flip, Mop